gk60win/line-gpt-bot/README.md

-# LINE GPT Bot - All Site References
+# LINE GPT Bot - Multi URL & Smartphone Support

-This bot responds only to IT-related questions.
-Non-IT queries are politely declined.
+This bot replies only to IT-related questions (including smartphone issues).
-GPT responses include a Japanese web reference, including general .jp or .com sites.
+If not related, it politely declines.

+OpenAI GPT is used to respond, and up to 3 Japanese reference URLs are included.

 ## Setup